Laboratory exercise 3

 interface ExampleInterface {

-/* All methods are abstract by default,
+/* All methods are public and abstract by default

 */